Skip to content

 }

-When the user specifies max_completion_tokens, or the model has an inherent max_completion_tokens limit, the system automatically calculates reasoning.max_tokens based on reasoning.effort.
+When the user specifies max_completion_tokens, or when the model itself has a max_completion_tokens limit, the system automatically calculates reasoning.max_tokens based on reasoning.effort.

 low: 20% of max_completion_tokens